Breast Reconstruction Specialist

 What is tissue flap reconstruction?

-Tissue flap reconstruction uses muscle and/or fat from other parts of the body to create a natural-looking and naturally feeling breast.
-Various tissue flap reconstruction options exist.
+Tissue flap reconstruction uses muscle and/or fat from the tummy, back, buttock or thighs to create a natural-looking and naturally feeling breast.
 The most common tissue flap reconstructions are:

 • DIEP (deep inferior epigastric perforator) Flap uses skin, fat, and blood vessels from the abdomen, but no muscle is removed.

-• TRAM (transverse rectus abdominis) Flap uses skin, fat, and muscle from the abdomen.
+• TRAM (transverse rectus abdominis) Flap uses skin and fat from the tummy, but muscle is used.

 • LAT (latissimus dorsi muscle) Flap uses skin, fat, and muscle from the back, and this procedure is usually combined with an implant.